Laksen/LD46/doc/game.md

 ### Control

 Clicking a character will select it.
 Showing stats in bottom.
-If units are stacked then clicking the field again will cycle.
+If units are stacked then clicking the field again will cycle them.